scds/github-pages/lesson1.md

 <!-- Edit the content below for the workshop in question.
 Once you're ready to publish, remove the comment characters e.g. "<!--" at the start and end -->

 # Lesson 1: Learning GitHub
+In this first lesson, you'll get some introductory experience creating a GitHub repository and populating it with files from the web interface.

 ## Lesson objectives
 - Create a GitHub repository.